SwedishGojira/lakka_nespi_power/README.md

-Adding the ability of soft shutdown to lakka and the NESPI CASE+ on the Raspberry Pi 3 B+
+Adding the ability of soft shutdown to lakka and the RETROFLAG CASE+ on the Raspberry Pi 3 B+